 Paul McCartney finally hitting on all cylinders in his post-Beatles career with Band on the Run.
 It was his fifth such album since the 1970 breakup of the Fab Four and the third with his new group, Wings.
-He had made a respectable solo debut and a another good album, Ram, with his wife Linda McCartney.
+He had made a respectable solo debut and a another good album, Ram in 1971, with his wife Linda McCartney.
 But then came the first two Wings album – the utterly forgettable Wild Life in late 1971, and the somewhat better but vastly uneven Red Rose Speedway in early 1973.
 During 1972 and 1973, McCartney was putting out much better material as non-album singles than the material on his albums.
 But that all changed with Band on the Run, an album which would be widely considered his finest.

 The songs were all written by Paul and Linda McCartney at their Scottish retreat in the Summer of 1973.
 Red Rose Speedway was a commercial success and that was followed up by the Top Ten charting song “Live and Let Die” from the James Bond film of the same name.
 The couple also wanted to find an exotic locale to record this album and discovered that EMI had an international affiliate in Lagos, Nigeria.
 Coming into the project, Wings were a five person group.
 However, lead guitarist Henry McCullough and drummer Denny Seiwell dropped out of the band on the eve of their departure for Africa.
 This left Wings as a trio with guitarist and pianist Denny Laine along with the McCartneys.
 Paul McCartney took on the roles of the departed musicians as well as produced the album.
 Engineer Geoff Emerick was the fourth and final person to make the trip to Lagos.